 Target stocks a growing range of bath linen, including face washers, hand towels, bath towels, bath sheets and other accessories.
-Prices start from $5 for an Egyptian cotton face washer and reach up to $78 for a four-pack towel set from the Canningvale Australia Hotel Collection.
+Prices start from around $5 for an Egyptian cotton face washer and reach up to $30 for organic cotton towels.
 Similar to other brands, the retailer stocks Supima towels made with combed cotton.
 These are claimed to provide better durability than some other types of material, as well as maintain their colour for longer.
 Target also has a range of Egyptian cotton bath towels, bath sheets and bath mats in neutral colours.

 ‘GSM’ is to towels what thread count is to bed sheets.
 It stands for Grams Per Square Meter (GSM) and is simply a standard measure of the density of a towel.
 In a nutshell, the higher the GSM, the heavier and more absorbent the towel will be, and by extension the more it’s likely to cost, too.
 The GSM scale ranges from 300 up to 900.
 Anything over 400 GSM is considered medium-weight and anything above 620 GSM is usually heavier and the sort of towels you’ll find at day spas or luxury hotels.

 You’ll want to find towels that are soft to touch and feel, with the right texture, colour, and style to complement your bathroom aesthetics.
 However, fabric type is probably the most important of all considerations, as an indication of how well it will absorb moisture on the body.
 Most bath towels are made of different types of cotton, which will vary in softness, absorbency, durability.